mkstp/negotiations-semantic-analyzer/README.md

 ```

 The json objects log data on individual sentences, where each turn represents a block of sentences where one speaker speaks.

+# Echoes and Omissions: A Semantic Similarity Analysis of Coherence, Responsiveness, and Repetition in Negotiation Dynamics

 ## Temporal similarity